-Our wish is that our chocolate can go beyond improving the lives of our customers, by helping vulnerable people around the world.
+Our wish is that our products can go beyond improving the lives of our customers, by helping vulnerable people around the world.
 We believe we are one big global family, and as such, it is our responsibility to look after each other and leave our world in a better place than when we found it.

 Through various initiatives and our partnership with the global giving organisation, B1G1, we ensure that every bar sold has an impact both in the UK and around the world.